tinyplex/tinybase/site/guides/3_schemas_and_persistence/5_custom_persistence.md

 This API changed in v4.0.0.
 Any custom persisters created on previous versions should be upgraded.
 Most notably, the `setPersisted` function parameter is provided with a `getContent` function to get the content from the Store itself, rather than being passed pre-serialized JSON.
+It also receives information about the changes made during a transaction.
 The `getPersisted` function must return the content (or nothing) rather than JSON `addPersisterListener` has been renamed `addPersisterListener`, and `addPersisterListener` has been renamed `delPersisterListener`.

 This example creates a custom Persister object that persists the Store to a local string called `storeJson` and which would automatically load by polling